oSoWoSo/disroot-howto/pages/02.nextcloud/01.introduction/docs.md

 #Activities
 ![](main_activities_icon.png)

-When your account is getting busy, you start collaborating with many other users and groups, you might find **"Activities"** app very helpful.
+When your account is getting busy, you start collaborating with many other users and groups, you might find **"Activities"** app very useful.
 Here you have the general overview on all the events happening within your cloud account (file changes, comments, shares, contacts, todos, calendars etc).

 ![](main_activities_main.png)